 - Membership: Guess a legal assignment of values to variables.
 Testing whether the assignment is a solution can be done in polynomial time (just check that all the constraints hold). - Hardness: Employ that graph coloring is known to be NP-complete and see reduction to CSP on earlier slides.
 More common reduction: Reduce 3SAT to CSP.
 Each propositional variable in the 3SAT-formula is represented as a variable in the CSP with domain {0,1}.
-Three-ary constraints as given by the clauses.
+Ternary constraints as given by the clauses, viz., at least one of the literals need to be 1.

-- In case of n variables with domains of size d there are $O(d^n)$ assignments. - We can use all sorts of search algorithms to intelligently explore the space of assignments and to eventually find a solution. - We will use backtracking search and employ two concepts: - Partial solution - Nogood
+- In case of n variables with domains of size d there are $O(d^n)$ assignments. - We can use all sorts of search algorithms to intelligently explore the space of assignments and to eventually find a solution. - We will use backtracking search and employ the notion of partial solution